- About Us

 Give the Gift of First American Art Magazine!

 For art lovers and supporters of Native American arts and cultures, a subscription to First American Art Magazine is the perfect gift.
-Order here and please specify with which issue you want to start your subscription.
+Order here.

 Thanks to everyone who contributed to our Kickstarter fundraiser!